 Once the tallest building in Rome, Castel Sant’Angelo started out as a mausoleum but was later used as a castle, fortress, and now, of course, it’s a museum.

-I hope you enjoyed this guide and it helped you make your trip to Rome even better!
-If you enjoyed this share it with your friends and family!
-And for more of my travel guides head here!
+I hope you enjoyed this my “Top Ten Sights in Rome” and it helped you plan out your itinerary to sightseeing in Rome!
+For more of my Italy guides head here!